boisgera/github-actions-experiments/README.md

 Very.
 But at least the issue is well identified.

 OK, well, the `PRESERVE: false` option seem to be solving it.

+But now the gh-pages branch content is not displayed via the web (yet)?
+Cache issue?
+More important problem?
+Apparently, I needed to reconfigure the source (github had detected the branch deletion) and wait a bit.